jennihultman/MMB-117/QC and trimming.md

 Option `-q` is for quality trimming (PHRED score).
 Check that the paths are correct.
 Cutadapt [manual.](http://cutadapt.readthedocs.io)

+## Run Cutadapt to all of your files (see below option for batch job)

 ```
 cutadapt your_1_001.fastq your_2_001.fastq -a  AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC -A ATCTACACTCTTTCCCTACACGACGCTCTTCCGATCT  -o your_1_001_adapter_trimmed.fastq -p your_2_001_adapter_trimmed.fastq